cantaro86/Financial-Models-Numerical-Methods/README.md

 ```
 (`Numeric_Finance` is the name of the docker container)

-If you are using jupyter-notebook just copy in the shell:
+If you are not using docker, just copy in the shell the following:

 ```bash
 cd functions/cython